awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CWE_Troubleshooting.md

                 "Resource": "*"
 }
 ```
+## SQS FIFO queue
+To let CloudWatch Events send messages to an SQS FIFO queue, you must enabled content-based deduplication.

 ## My rule is being triggered but I don't see any messages published into my Amazon SNS topic<a name="NoMessagesPublishedSNS"></a>